samimk/LoRaMQTTGateway/LoRaMQTTDevice/README.md

 The **LoRaMQTTDevice** can transmit periodically in two ways:
 - each *xmit_period* seconds,
-- in predefined slot after receiving a beacon from **LoRaMQTTGateway**.
+- in predefined slot after receiving a beacon from certain gateway.

 ### Configuration